contributte/apitte/.docs/README.md

 }
 ```

-It converts request parameters to defined type.
+It converts request parameters to defined types.
 By default, you can use `int`, `float`, `string`.
-Or
+Or defined
-register more types.
+more types in neon.

 ```
 api: